"""Utility functions for reference frames, vectors, and matrix algebra."""

 ) -> Union[TensorLike, ndarray]:

-Calculates the cross product of two vectors or one vector and a second order
+"""Calculate the cross product of two vectors or one vector and a second order tensor.

 when they are not, but all inputs must be either all arrays or all tensors of some kind.